e-ago/bitcracker/README.md

 ## Changelog

+06/14 : User Password attack mode now supports passwords length up to 55

 #### Next Release

 * Provide a dictionary with all the possible Recovery Passwords (they are not randomly generated!)
-* In case of User Password attack mode, increase the maximum size allowed for an input password (currently the maximum is 27 characters)
 * Provide a multi-GPU implementation

 ## References, credits and contacts